Skip to content

 Senate Pages stand outside Centre Block in 1957 with an unnamed RCMP officer.
 At the time, only men served in the ceremonial role.
 From left to right: Robbie Robertson, Jacques Villeneuve, Doug Howard, RCMP officer, Michel Chartrand, Richard Greene and Ronald Desormeaux.

-The basic requirement of a Senate page following Confederation was "to be a smart little boy."
-There were several reasons why pages had to be little.
-To begin with, because there was no microphone system in the chamber, it could be difficult to hear the senators during their speeches.
-Therefore, it was essential to have short pages in order to avoid obstructing the sound.
+Following Confederation, the basic requirement of a Senate page was “to be a smart little boy.”
+Pages needed to be little for several reasons.
+First, without a microphone system in the Chamber, it could be difficult to hear the senators during their speeches.
+Therefore, it was important for pages to be short enough not to obstruct the sound.
 In addition, parliamentarians were concerned that taller pages might obscure their view during debate.
-Finally, the uniform was only available in one size, so pages had to be small enough to fit the uniform.
-Because of this size requirement, pages were usually forced to retire by the age of seventeen.
+Finally, the uniform was available in only one size, so pages had to be small enough to fit it.
+As a result of this size requirement, pages typically had to retire by the age of 17.

 Initially, the Senate had only six pages.
 Following the First World War, priority was given to candidates who were young boys from needy families.
 The six pages were required to be present for every sitting of the Senate because the sitting hours did not conflict with school.
 As the work of the Senate expanded and its sitting hours started to interfere with school, the decision was made to select university students as pages.
 This practice began in 1971, and the pages were required to organize their schedules around the sitting hours of the Senate.

-Hiring female pages was not seen as an option until 1971 when Senator Muriel Fergusson asked that there be consideration given to hiring women.
-She noted that the United States and Ontario legislatures had already broken with tradition and hired female pages.
-Later that same year, Speaker Jean-Paul Deschatelets introduced the first two female pages in the Senate.
+That same year, the Senate opened its page program to women.
+In June 1971, Senator Muriel McQueen Fergusson — who later became the first woman appointed as Speaker of the Senate — asked that consideration be given to hiring female pages in the Upper Chamber.
+She noted that the United States Senate and the Ontario Legislature had already broken with tradition and appointed young women as pages.
+Months later, Speaker Jean-Paul Deschatelets introduced the first two female pages in the Senate.

-The responsibilities of the Senate pages have been expanded in recent years.
-While initially only responsible for the chamber during the sittings, pages now assist senators in Senate committee meetings and work in the Senate Administration when the Senate is not in session.
-These added tasks provide the pages with a broader understanding of the functions of the Senate.
-As the workload has increased, the size of the Senate Page Program has expanded, first to eight pages, and then to fifteen in 1995.
+The responsibilities of the Senate pages have expanded in recent years.
+Initially, pages were responsible only for assisting in the Chamber during sittings.
+Now, they also assist senators in Senate committee meetings and work in the Senate Administration when the Senate is not in session.
+These added tasks provide pages with a broader understanding of the functions of the Senate.
+As the workload has grown, the Senate Page Program has also expanded over the years, first to eight pages, then to 15, and more recently to 17.

 The first two women to serve as Senate Pages, Élaine Robillard and Claire Laflèche, stand in the Senate Chamber in 1971.
 That year, Senator Muriel Fergusson asked that consideration be given to hiring women since the Ontario and United States legislatures had already done so.
 Before then, all Senate Pages had been male.
 Since 1971, more than 180 women have filled the critical role of the Senate Page.